Pusha T: 2012–2014: My Name Is My Name

-2014–2018: King Push – Darkest Before Dawn
+2014–2017: King Push – Darkest Before Dawn

-On November 19, 2014, Pusha released a single titled "Lunch Money", produced by Kanye West.
+On November 19, 2014, Pusha released a standalone single titled "Lunch Money," produced by Kanye West.

 In December 2014, Pusha T King Push for a Spring 2015 release.
 In May 2015, he announced the album would be pushed back to June.
-On November 9, 2015, Pusha revealed to Billboard that he had been appointed the new president of GOOD Music.
+On November 9, 2015, Pusha T revealed to Billboard that he had been appointed the new president of GOOD Music.

 On November 12, 2015, Pusha T released a single titled "Untouchable", produced by Timbaland.
 On November 23, 2015, it was announced that Pusha T would release a new album, King Push – Darkest Before Dawn: The Prelude before the aforementioned King Push album, serving as a prelude to King Push.
-It was released on December 18, 2015, and received widespread acclaim from critics.
+It was released on December 18, 2015, and received favorable reception from critics, and reached at number 20 on the Billboard 200.
+The album was executive produced by one of Pusha T's inspirations, Puff Daddy as well as manager Steven Victor.
 Darkest Before Dawn reached over 17 million streams in its first week.
-On May 31, 2016, Pusha T released the lead single from his upcoming King Push album, Drug Dealers Anonymous featuring Jay Z, initially exclusively through Jay Z's streaming service Tidal.
+On May 31, 2016, Pusha T released the lead single from his upcoming King Push album, "Drug Dealers Anonymous" featuring Jay-Z, initially exclusively through Jay-Z's streaming service Tidal.